Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Discussion

 Our simulation represents typical nearby low-mass star-forming regions, like Perseus, Ophiuchus and Taurus, with similar gas temperatures, column densities and velocity dispersions.
 Likewise, the simulated core properties, including masses and sizes, are similar to those of cores identified in these regions.
 This reinforces that our proposed core evolution model is applicable in the context of low-mass star formation as defined by stars with masses below a few solar masses.
 High-mass star formation, which is characterized by higher gas temperatures, velocity dispersions, column densities and stellar densities, may proceed very differently and not pass through the phases we propose here.
 However, observations suggest star formation exists on a continuum, low and high-mass star formation occurs co-spatially and contemporaneously, and there is not necessarily a clear dichotomy between them.
 To date, no coherent cores with high masses that could be progenitors of massive stars have been observed.
 This may be because such cores are distant and rare or because few, if any, massive starless cores exist \citep{Tan_2014}.
 However, our evolutionary model shares some characteristics with several models for high-mass star formation, as we discuss here.
-During Phase I cores are trans-to-supersonically turbulent and appear to be supported by turbulent pressure, characteristics that are adopted as the initial conditions of massive cores in the ``turbulent core'' (TC) model for high-mass star formation \citep{McKee_2002, McKee_2003}.
+During Phase I cores are trans-to-supersonically turbulent and appear to be supported by turbulent pressure, characteristics that are adopted as the initial conditions of massive cores in the Turbulent Core (TC) model for high-mass star formation \citep{McKee_2002, McKee_2003}.
 In this model, turbulence provides internal pressure support and mediates gravitational collapse.
 Later work notes that strong magnetic fields may also contribute to the stability of massive cores \citep{Tan_2013}.
 However, the TC model does not address in detail how such cores form.
-The challenge of identifying truly massive, starless cores and the apparent rarity of such objects suggest that some degree of collapse and star formation proceeds before a large reservoir of gas accumulates \citep{Padoan_2019}.
+The challenge of identifying truly massive, starless cores and the apparent rarity of such objects suggest that some degree of collapse and star formation proceeds before a large reservoir of gas accumulates \citep{Padoan_2020,Grudic_2022}.
 In other words, massive star formation is contemporaneous with massive core formation.
 In our model a significant portion of the core mass accumulates before the internal turbulence decays and collapse proceeds.
-However, the higher masses of Phase III cores indicates that some degree of core growth continues during the collapse phase.
+However, the mass becomes more centrally concentrated during Phase III, suggesting that some degree of core growth continues during the collapse phase but may not be included within the FWHM boundary (see Appendix \ref{sec:appendix_coredef}).